Archive for December, 2025

 Raeburn with Brigitte Bardot (JR Archive)

 Reaburn reported his exploits back home via Racing Car News.
 Amongst the unreported good times of high performance off the track was a week-long dalliance with Brigitte Bardot that was memorable enough for her to purchase him a Rolex watch inscribed, ‘To Johnny, Love BB’.
-‘True story’ confirms Greg Smith, who had a lot to do with Raeburn in the modern historic era, ‘I’ve seen the watch.’
+‘True story’ confirms Greg Smith, who had a lot to do with Reaburn in the modern historic era, ‘I’ve seen the watch.’

 ‘Don’t forget that he was instrumental in getting the David Price-written Joan Richmond book published (Joan Richmond: The Remarkable Previously Untold Story),’ chipped in Bob King.

-Raeburn tested an F3 car at Brands Hatch in 1966, matching class front-runner Tony Lanfranchi’s times, and a works F2 Lotus 48 Ford FVA at Hethel in 1967, but, being a tall unit, decided to concentrate on sports car racing.
+Reaburn tested an F3 car at Brands Hatch in 1966, matching class front-runner Tony Lanfranchi’s times, and a works F2 Lotus 48 Ford FVA at Hethel in 1967, but, being a tall unit, decided to concentrate on sports car racing.

 He quit racing at the end of 1968, aged 32.
 In recent years John lived in retirement with his wife in Mooroolbark, Victoria.
 He died of a stroke on Saturday, 26 November 2016, aged 80.